Course overviewHistory A Level City of Bristol College

 Component 2 explores the making of Modern Britain 1951 – 2007.
-This is a depth study that takes a detailed look at Britain post war history, focusing on political, economic, social and cultural events, and also on British foreign policy.
-This unit has a focus on how historians use contemporary sources to build their understanding of the past.
+This is an in-depth study that takes a detailed look at Britain’s post-war history, focusing on political, economic, social and cultural events, in addition to British foreign policy.
+This unit focuses on how historians use contemporary sources to build their understanding of the past.

 Component 3 is a non-examined assessment: a 3500-word essay on a topic of your choosing.

-This requires you to independently research and then write a long essay about an issue or development that takes place over roughly one hundred years.
+This requires you to independently research and then write an extended essay about an issue or development that takes place over roughly one hundred years.